lyz-code/clinv/README.md

-**WARNING: the program is still in development and not stable.
-Use at your own risk***
+**WARNING: the program is still in development and not stable even though it's on version 1.x.y.
+Use at your own risk.***

 # Clinv